Zac Taylor: 2022 season

-Taylor’s fourth season got off to a rough start as the Bengals started 0–2, but they quickly turned things around and finished 12–4.
-The Bengals did not play 17 games in 2022 due to the Damar Hamlin incident in Week 17, which Taylor got praise for helping cancel.
-Taylor and the Bengals won the AFC North again, the first time in franchise history that Cincinnati had earned division titles in back-to-back seasons.
-The Bengals defeated the Baltimore Ravens 24–17 in an AFC Wild Card Round played at home, then won an AFC Divisional Round playoff game on the road for the second consecutive season with a 27–10 win over the Buffalo Bills.
+Taylor's fourth season got off to a rough start as the Bengals started 0–2, but they quickly turned things around and finished atop the AFC North with a 12–4 record.
+The Bengals did not play 17 games in 2022 due to the Damar Hamlin incident in Week 17; Taylor earned praise for his opposition to resuming the game.

+The Bengals won the AFC North again, marking the first time in franchise history that the team earned division titles in back-to-back seasons.
+The Bengals defeated the Baltimore Ravens 24–17 in an AFC Wild Card Round played at home, then won an AFC Divisional Round playoff game on the road for the second consecutive season with a 27–10 victory over the Buffalo Bills.
 The victory over Buffalo gave Taylor as many postseason victories (five) as all former Bengals head coaches have combined.
-Cincinnati lost the rematch with the Kansas City Chiefs in the AFC Championship at Arrowhead Stadium on January 29, 2023, by a score of 23–20, ending a ten-game winning streak by the Bengals.
+Cincinnati lost the rematch with the Kansas City Chiefs in the AFC Championship Game at Arrowhead Stadium by a score of 23–20, ending a 10-game winning streak by the Bengals.

+2023 season

+Taylor led the Bengals to a 9–8 record in the 2023 season.
+The team finished fourth in the AFC North and missed the playoffs.

+2024 season

+Taylor led the Bengals to another 9–8 record in 2024.
+The team finished third in the AFC North but missed the playoffs for the second consecutive season.

 Head coaching record

+Coaching tree

+Taylor has served under four head coaches: